3scale-qe/3scale-tests/README.md

 - `_3SCALE_TESTS_ssl_verify(bool)`: To not verify SSL certs

+## Required Services

+To run all the tests various services must be deployed.
+If mentioned services are deployed in `tools` namespace (name can be changed in config) on same openshift, then they are auto-discovered, otherwise they have to be properly set in configuration.

+Here is the list of services:

+ * docker.io/eloycoto/apicast:tinyproxy
+ * docker.io/jsmadis/echo-api:latest
+ * docker.io/jsmadis/go-httpbin:latest
+ * docker.io/jsmadis/httpbin:latest
+ * docker.io/sxmichael/requestbin:latest
+ * quay.io/rh_integration/3scale-fuse-camel-proxy:latest
+ * registry.redhat.io/rh-sso-7/sso74-openshift-rhel8:7.4

 ## Run the Tests

 Testsuite is using the `pytest` as a testing framework, couple of `make`